Extra care housing in Derbyshire

 The amount you will pay will vary depending on your individual situation and your income.
 You may have to pay all of the costs, or you may be entitled to benefits to cover some or all of the charges.

-- Your everyday living expenses, such as utilities, food etc.
+- your everyday living expenses, such as utilities and food.

 Adult care works in partnership with others to provide extra care housing.
 Currently the following schemes are available:

-- Whitfield House in Glossop, and Stonelow Court in Dronfield.
-These are both provided by South Yorkshire Housing Association who can be contacted on 0114 2900 200 or email firstname.lastname@example.org
+- Whitfield House in Glossop and Stonelow Court in Dronfield (opens in a new window).
+These are both provided by South Yorkshire Housing Association, tel: 0114 2900 200 or email firstname.lastname@example.org

-Independent advice about housing options for older people in Derbyshire is available from iDecide (opens in a new window).
-They can be contacted on 0115 930 6661.
+Independent advice about housing options for older people in Derbyshire is available from iDecide (opens in a new window) tel: 0115 850 8190.